Blockstream/satellite/doc/docker.md

 ## SDR Receiver

-The important point for running the SDR receiver inside a container is that you need to share the RTL-SDR USB device (connected to the Docker host) with the container.
+To run the SDR receiver inside a container, you must share the RTL-SDR USB device (connected to the Docker host) with the container.
 To do so, run the container as follows:

 ```
 docker run --rm -it \